adrn/gala/docs/potential/spherical-spline.rst

 .. _spherical-spline:

-The :class:`~gala.potential.SphericalSplinePotential` class provides a flexible, spherically-symmetric potential model constructed from a 1D radial spline.
+The :class:`~gala.potential.potential.SphericalSplinePotential` class provides a flexible, spherically-symmetric potential model constructed from a 1D radial spline.
 Instead of hard-coding an analytic profile, the user supplies values of either potential energy, density, or enclosed mass on a set of radial knots.

 This implementation requires GSL (the GNU Scientific Library) to be available at build/runtime.
 If Gala was built without GSL support, this class will not be usable.